Installing ZendPHP on Windows

 ssh2win32servicexdebug

-The installer allows you to install one or more of these at any time using the -pecl option (e.g., -pecl xdebug or -pecl memcache,redis).
+The installer lets you install one or more of these at any time using the -pecl option (e.g., -pecl xdebug or -pecl memcache,redis).
 If you want to install these after installing PHP and without updating PHP, you can do so by passing the -deps-only switch.

 • You can enable one or more built-in extensions at installation using the -enable option (e.g., -enable intl or -enable curl,fileinfo).
 The -enable-all switch enables all built-in extensions.